keboola/keboola-as-code/provisioning/stream/README.md

 ### etcd

-Etcd deployment includes a network policy, only pods with `buffer-etcd-client=true` can connect to the etcd.
+Etcd deployment includes a network policy, only pods with `stream-etcd-client=true` can connect to the etcd.

 #### Client